 This condition is inherited in an autosomal recessive manner, meaning both copies of a gene don’t work correctly.
 In this case, the individual’s mother and father have both passed on a mutation in a gene giving rise to Alström Syndrome in their child.

 Alström Syndrome is diagnosed through a number of tests which are important for providing the correct diagnosis.
 This can include taking clinical tests, medical history and a family history.
 Genetic testing can also be beneficial for confirming a diagnosis.

 It is important to note that in some cases, early diagnosis can lead to a recovery from heart related problems and that early visual signs may accelerate that diagnosis.

 Currently, there is no one specific treatment for Alström Syndrome.
 Rather, specific symptoms of the condition can be targeted.
 However, researchers have made advances in understanding the condition and developing treatments for it.
-To find out more about these advances, please visit the Research section.
+More information about these advances can be found in our Research section.

 For individuals experiencing vision loss, prescription glasses with special tints may reduce light sensitivity.
 There are many low vision aids which may also be of assistance.
 The wide range of assistive technologies for people with visual impairments provides plenty of choice for users at all stages of sight loss and this technology has also removed many barriers to education and employment.

 For hearing loss, individuals may find benefit from hearing aids and/or cochlear implants.
 For diabetes, there are a number of options to assist with managing the condition, including dietary and exercise advice, as well as medication.